david0u0/rustc-guide/src-zh/compiler-debugging.md

 multiple)**.
 It's typically a good idea to pipe standard error to a file and look at the log output with a text editor.

-So to put it together.
+So to put it together. -->

+小结一下：

 ```bash
 # This puts the output of all debug calls in `librustc/traits` into